Hoyasumii/bee-movie/README.md

 He's not bothering anybody.

-Get out of here, you creep
+Get out of here, you creep!